 How to Get Rid of an Old Car

 Considering the scrapyard?
 Here are seven smarter ways to offload a set of wheels that have seen better days.

 It’s a dilemma that every car owner will ultimately face.
 You’re itching to explore options on a shiny new model, but don’t know the best way to get rid of your old car.
 The simplest way to offload your daily driver is to trade it in when you buy your new car.
 You won’t get top dollar, but the dealer will take it off your hands, and the money you get could lower your car payments going forward.
 (Psst—this is the best time to buy a new car.)

 If your old car is a classic, why not restore it to its former glory?
-Since there are a limited amount of old cars out there, the value of quality classic vehicles could go up substantially in the years to come.
+Since there are a limited number of old cars out there, the value of quality classic vehicles could go up substantially in the years to come.
 And if you do a good job, you could end up with a vehicle that is both valuable and fun to drive.

 Looking for restoration inspiration?
 Check out the amazing before-and-after transformation of this 1952 Studebaker.